Simhyeon/r4d/docs/macro_indices.md

 >>

-    Crate a anonymous macro and return it's name
+    Create an anonymous macro and return it's name

     # Not expanded at all